RecessionAlert Weekly Leading Economic Index

 As with all weekly indices though, the data is far more volatile than monthly or quarterly indicators and the WLEI components are therefore subject to more false positives (calling recession when one does not occur.).
 The WLEI is heavily weighed toward financial market data, but the obvious advantage of this is that data revisions are minor and isolated to the Labor Market Composite and small portions of the Credit Market Composite.

-As of September 1st, the index was at 6.820, up 5.940 from the previous week.
-This is the second consecutive weekly increase for the RecessionAlert WLEI and the second consecutive positive reading for the index.
-The index remains below the all-time series average of 10.008.
+As of September 8th, the index was at 7.010, down .007 from the previous week.
+This is the third consecutive positive reading for the index but the index remains below the all-time series average of 10.007.

 The chart below uses data going back to 1973 and includes recession starts.
 It is easy to see that a recession (gray bars) corresponds with the RecessionAlert WLEI dropping into negative territory.
 Based on that assertion, have we already experienced a recession over the past year?